MKhalusova/MKhalusova.github.io/content/posts/2020-09-15-naive-bayes-in-kotlin.md

 ## Bayes' Theorem

 Before I show you the formula, consider this example.
-Say, your friend has 2 coins, one of them is fair (one side is a head, and the other one is a tail), and the second coin is unfair (both sides are tails).
+Say, your friend has 2 coins, one of them is fair (one side is heads, and the other one is tails), and the second coin is unfair (both sides are tails).
 The friend picks a coin at random without you looking.
 If I ask you now to tell me if your friend picked an unfair coin, you won't be able to give me a definitive answer - there's after all a 50-50 chance of picking either coin.
 Suppose your friend now tosses the coin once, and you see tails.
 You may get a bit more confident it is an unfair coin.